 New River Arms

-The roofline is divided into two main sections and the broken line is accentuated further by different height of the parapet walls creating a subtle cascading effect.
-The continuous line in elevation is then punctured by small, centrally located roof pavilions which are, however, significantly set back from the facades and therefore unlikely to have visual impact on the scale of the building.
+The roofline is divided into two main sections and the broken line is accentuated further by different heights of the parapet walls, creating a subtle cascading effect.
+The continuous line in elevation is punctured by small, centrally located roof pavilions which, significantly set back from the facades, bring additional space without overly increasing scale of the building.

-Following the pre-application consultation, a public consultation meeting was organised for the local residents and ward councillors.
-The consultation was attended by some 120 residents and proposal received mixed reaction.
-Some residents were principally against any development in the area and therefore remained unconvinced about the design, others were very supportive of the scheme and its contemporary design including roof terraces, brick detailing and new landscaping.
+Following the pre-application consultation, a public meeting was organised for local residents and ward councillors.
+This was attended by some 120 residents and hosted lively discussion between residents principally against any development in the area and others very supportive of the design, in particular its roof terraces, brick detailing and new landscaping.

-While some requests such as lower height, traditional design with pitched roof or a completely different principle of development could not be accommodated, many comments and suggestions from the residents such as more intensive use of the inner courtyard and increased landscaping areas have been incorporated in the final scheme.
+Whilst some local desires could not be accommodated, many comments and suggestions from residents, such as a more intensive use of the inner courtyard and enhanced landscaping areas, have been incorporated in the final scheme.